spapas/feature-requests/README.md

 * Mark finished Featured Requests.
 An `is_finished` boolean field is needed to mark the feature requests that have been implemented; we don't want to get stressed that we have overdue feature requests when we've actually finished them!
 Probably also add a `POST` mark as finished view to be able to mark the feature request as finished without the need to actually display the upgrade form.
+Actually, each `FeatureRequest` could have more state instead of a boolean one (finished or not), for example something like `FUTURE`, `SPECS`, `DEVELOPING`, `TESTING`, `COMPLETE` etc along with the proper `POST` view to change its state.
-* Stats/aggregates: I really like stats so I'd definitely add some stats like how many feature requests per client / per priority / per target area / that are overdue etc.
+* Stats/aggregates: I really like stats so I'd definitely add some stats like how many feature requests per client / per priority / per target area / that are overdue etc. Also it would be nice to tell each client that the previous year/month we implemented N of your `FeatureRequests` and each one of them in so much time and with none of them overdue!
+Of course to have proper stats we'd need to keep more info about each `FeatureRequest` like when it was reported first, when it was completed, if it was overdue etc.
 * Autocompletes: Well if you have many clients (or many product areas or many users if you have implemented my first suggestion) you'll probably need a proper autocomplete for that field.
-Just add a simple view that would get the `?term=` as a request parameter and query the Client model by names starting with the term.
+Just add a simple view that would get the `?term=` as a request parameter and query the `Client` model by names starting with the term.
 It should probably return the data in a JSON array;
   yes some people would argue that since we want to keep it simple why not return strings separated with commas - the problem with that is that the